S0larea/Azure-Lab-Enviornment/README.md

 - These containers are able to run ansible
 - Playbooks are then connected to each VM via private IPs being implemented into cfg files.

-The following screenshot displays the result of running 'docker ps' after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![](ansible/ELK/Docker-ps.png)